Nokia N70

-The Nokia N70 is a 3G smartphone from Nokia.
-It was announced as part of the Nokia's new line of multimedia smartphones, the Nseries, on 27 April 2005.
+The Nokia N70 is a 3G mobile phone from Nokia.
+It was announced as part of the Nokia's new line of multimedia smartphones, the N series, on 27 April 2005.
 It started shipping in September 2005.
 It runs on the S60 2nd Edition, Feature Pack 3 on Symbian v8.1 operating system.
-It was succeeded by the Nokia N73.
+Furthermore, it was succeeded by the Nokia N73.
 The N70 was popular and sold well.

 Features

-The Nokia N70 (Model N70-1) is one of the handsets in Nokia's Nseries lineup of smart phones.
+The Nokia N70 (Model N70-1) is one of the handsets in Nokia's N series line-up of smartphones.
 It is equipped with a 2-megapixel camera with built-in flash, a front VGA camera to allow video calling, FM radio, Bluetooth, digital music player functionality, and support for 3D Symbian, Java games and other S60 2nd Edition software.

-At the time of its launch, the N70 had the most built-in memory alongside its system memory and was the penultimate (before the related N72) Symbian OS 8.x device released by Nokia, since the introduction of their new OS9 platform released in 2003 which offers more flexibility than the original that was made in 1998 and upgraded from then on.
+At the time of its launch, the N70 had the most built-in memory alongside its system memory and was the penultimate (before the related N72) Symbian OS 8.x device released by Nokia, since the introduction of their new OS9 platform which offers more flexibility than previous Symbian releases.

-In 2006, Nokia released N70 Music Edition phone.

-Specification sheet
+Variants

 N70-5 model

 The N70-5 is a variant of the N70 without 3G or a front camera.
-It was shipped to China, Mexico and East Europe markets and provides a lower-cost option for users who do not want or need 3G services.
+It was shipped to China, Mexico and Eastern European markets and provides a lower-cost option for users who do not want or need 3G services.